 Unfortunately, Burstein left us in 2012 at the age of 95 but she never feels too far away, especially this time of year.
 But the kindness of Frances Burstein lives on in her daughter, Dr. Penny Krampien.
 Thanks to an act of selflessness by her daughter in 2015, the tradition has never been stronger as she too, donated to the fund in order to keep the “Avenue of Angels” alive and well.

 The nostalgia and wonder these decorations bring to College Avenue show the true meaning of Christmas.
-The Copperleaf is extremely thankful to have angels right outside our establishment.
+The Copperleaf is extremely thankful to have angels right outside our building.
 Because of Burstein and her family, our guests get to step out and witness the astonishing sight that is the “Avenue of Angels.”
 If you’re interested in experiencing this tradition while you’re in town, book a stay with us and be witness to the beauty of College Avenue during the holidays.